 This program is designed to complement the first-year Orientation experience, and

 provide opportunities for returning students to see all that is new and improved on

 campus.
 The week is jam packed with social activities, food, entertainment, and much,

-Sponsored by: Student Leadership & Involvement
+Sponsored by: Student Leadership and Involvement

 Classes are released at noon on Friday following Labor Day so that students, staff,

 and faculty can celebrate Keweenaw Day (K-Day), a celebration of the beautiful Keweenaw Peninsula, which is home to Michigan Tech.